top of page

 A Generational Shift

-The data confirms that the individual portfolio has decentralized.
+The data confirms that the individual portfolio asset mix is changing.
 The traditional 10% “alternative” allocation is quickly becoming outdated.
 According to Goldman Sachs Asset Management’s 2025 Opening the Door to Alternatives survey, a generational shift in portfolio construction is already underway:

 • Millennials allocate an average of 20% of their portfolios to alternatives